-Problem Problem Cause Remedy Abrasion Long-time operations causes the fork to wear and reduces the thickness of the fork.
-Inspection for thickness is needed. · Wear limit : Must be 90% of fork thickness If the measured value is below the wear limit, replace fork.
-Distortion Forks are bent out of number of reasons su glancing blows agains objects, and picking u · Difference in fork tip Fork length (mm) equal or below 1500 above 1500 ich as overloading, st walls and p load unevenly. p height Height difference (mm) If the measured value exceeds the allowance, replace fork.
-Fatigue Fatigue failure may re fatigue crack even the fork is below the static fork.
-Therefore, a dai should be done. · Crack on the fork he · Crack on the fork w ough the stress to c strength of the ly inspection eel.
+Problem Cause Remedy Abrasion Long-time operations causes the fork to wear and reduces the thickness of the fork.
+Inspection for thickness is needed. · Wear limit: Must be 90% of fork thickness If the measured value is below the wear limit, replace fork.
+Distortion Forks are bent out of shape by a number of reasons such as overloading, glancing blows against walls and objects, and picking up load unevenly.
+Difference in fork tip height: 15 mm Difference in fork tip width: 35 mm If the measured value exceeds the allowance, replace fork.
+Fatigue Fatigue failure may result from the fatigue crack even though the stress to fork is below the static strength of the fork.
+Therefore, a daily inspection should be done.
+Crack on the fork heel.
+Crack on the fork weldments.
 Repair fork by expert.
 In case of excessive distortion, replace fork.